 9. Lack of Experience Isn’t Always Bad

 Last but not least, we want to emphasize that as no two situations are the same, there are no universal tips that work every time.
-So we encourage you to collect as many practices as you can but apply them only after you modify them to your needs.
+So we encourage you to collect as many practices as possible but apply them only after you modify them to your needs.

 What to Avoid When Hiring Software Developers

-There are many mistakes that discourage or even scare off new hires that employers can make if they’re unaware.
+Many mistakes discourage or even scare off new hires that employers can make if they’re unaware.
 If you want your next round of developer hiring to be successful, it’s best to avoid the following pitfalls.

 Poor onboarding practices

-One of the most common mistakes made by a newly hired software developer is to bring them into an ongoing sprint without explaining anything.
-While one could argue that this responsibility is on the project manager, there’re a lot of things that need to be explained clearly during or shortly after the final interview.
+One of the most common mistakes a newly hired software developer makes is bringing them into an ongoing sprint without explaining anything.
+While one could argue that this responsibility is on the project manager, many things must be explained clearly during or shortly after the final interview.

 Giving proper support and information to new hires is an investment that pays off in morale and productivity.
 Introducing someone to a new environment always requires orientation on the project’s objectives, the completed work, and the challenges that the team is encountering.
 It’s also a good idea to walk them through workflows, work culture, and responsibilities.
 And don’t forget to provide them with the project documentation!